chenxingqiang/secret-learn/doc/modules/manifold.rst

 * See :ref:`sphx_glr_auto_examples_manifold_plot_swissroll.py` for an example of using manifold learning techniques on a Swiss Roll dataset.

-The manifold learning implementations available in jax-sklearn are summarized below
+The manifold learning implementations available in secret-learn are summarized below

 .. _isomap: